Honeynut Squash Recipe

 • There is no need to peel honeynut squash.
 Unlike butternut squash, this has a thinner skin that becomes tender and flavorful once baked.

-• I like to chop the squash in advance and keep them in the fridge so the prep work is done when I need to whip them up as part of a family dinner.
+• I like to chop the squash in advance and keep it in the fridge so the prep work is done when I need to whip it up as part of a family dinner.

 Frequently asked questions